Paul Manafort’s Daughter Files Petition To Change Her Infamous Surname

 Jessica’s profession is in the film industry as a filmmaker.
 She tested out the last name Bond on her last film, Rosy, whose director was listed as Jess Bond instead of Jessica Manafort.
 The film was released in July, before her father’s convictions.

-She is hoping “…to separate myself and my work from a public perception that has nothing to do with the person that I am,” she told The Post.
+“…to separate myself and my work from a public perception that has nothing to do with the person that I am,” she told The Post.

-Despite the claim to that she hopes to gain distance between herself and events outside of her control with her father, she listed her past home address on the filing as the New York apartment that her father ended up using as collateral to secure his $10 million bail while he was then awaiting trial, says The Daily Mail.
+Despite the claim that she hopes to gain distance between herself and events outside of her control with her father, she listed her past home address on the filing as the New York apartment that her father ended up using as collateral to secure his $10 million bail while he was then awaiting trial, says The Daily Mail.

 No judge from the Manhattan Supreme Court has approved or denied the legal petition as of yet.

-The case against Manafort stemmed from Special Counsel, Robert Mueller’s, investigation which is looking into Russian interference with the 2016 Presidential election.
+The case against Manafort stemmed from Special Counsel Robert Mueller’s investigation which is looking into Russian interference with the 2016 Presidential election.
 Though the set of crimes he was charged with and convicted of are not directly tied to Trump’s presidential campaign, more charges related to this may still be filed.

 Jessica told The Los Angeles Times, “I am a passionate liberal and a registered Democrat and this has been difficult for me.
 Although I am ‘the daughter of,’ I am very much my own person and hopefully people can realize that.”